Puerto Rico and Vieques Island

 • Bananas Guest House, Esperanza – average food but reasonably priced for the location and something for everyone.

-• Bieke’s Bistro – Isabella, totally local fare (huge portions, dirt cheap).
+• Bieke’s Bistro (2017) – In Isabella, totally local fare (huge portions, dirt cheap).
 Get the pork chop and ceviche.
+Cute porch eating.

-• Bili – a very romantic spot in Esperanza.
+• Bili – a very romantic spot in Esperanza with outdoor tables across from the malecon and waterfront.
 Fresh fish, best meal on the island.

 Coqui Fire Cafe, Isabella